whitehot | September 2011: Jim Herbert: New Paintings @ English Kills Art Gallery

 Also known for his work as a filmmaker, Herbert’s paintings resemble film stills -- brief vignettes of action, frozen in time.
 Although he studied with the American abstract expressionist painter Clyfford Still, Hebert’s work is primarily representational, while rendered in an expressionist style.
 Herbert received his MFA from the University of Colorado, Boulder.
 He is the recipient of two Guggenheim Fellowships, one for painting and the other for film.
 His work is in the permanent collections of the Museum of Modern Art, the Whitney Museum and the Pompidou Centre, as well as various private collections, including those of Elton John, Gus Van Sant, Martin Scorsese and Larry Clark.
 He currently lives and paints in New York City.

-Megan Abrahams, aka Megan Frances, is a Los Angeles-based writer and artist.
+Megan Abrahams is a Los Angeles-based writer and artist.
 She studied fine art in Canada and France and has two journalism degrees.
-A contributing writer for WhiteHot Magazine since 2009, she also writes for ArtPulse Magazine, Cartwheel Art and other publications.
-The former editor of a British Columbia newspaper, she is currently writing her first novel.
+A contributing writer for WhiteHot Magazine since 2009, she also writes for Artpulse Magazine.
+The former editor of a British Columbia newspaper, her articles have appeared in a number of publications.
+She is currently writing her first novel.

 • view all articles from this author